-- 3.63 The LEP Diversity Policy seeks to ensure that the composition of the LEP Board is diverse and reflective of the City Region in the broadest sense.
+- 3.57 The LEP Diversity Policy seeks to ensure that the composition of the LEP Board is diverse and reflective of the City Region in the broadest sense.
 In determining the optimum composition of the LEP Board, consideration is given to gender, race, protected characteristics and areas of expertise including industry knowledge, geography, sectors and business size.
 This is done with a view to obtaining an appropriate balance of membership.
 Applications from under-represented groups are encouraged.
-This approach has resulted in the LEP Board being the most diverse it has ever been. - 3.64 The current gender composition of the LEP Board is detailed in Table 3 below.
-It illustrates that 33.3% of the LEP's permanent private sector members and 50% of co-opted private sector members are women (combined 35.7%).
+This approach has resulted in the LEP Board being the most diverse it has ever been. - 3.58 The current gender composition of the LEP Board is detailed in Table 3 below.
+It illustrates that just under one third of the LEP's appointed members are women (29.4% permanent Private Sector Board members and 50% of co-opted members combined 31.6%).